ampproject/amphtml/extensions/amp-video/0.1/amp-video.md

 ### Click-to-Play overlay

 Providing a click-to-play overlay is a common UX feature for video players on the web.
 For example, you could display a custom play icon that the user can click, as well as include the title of the video, different sized poster images, and so on.
 Because the `amp-video` component supports the standard `play` AMP action, you can easily implement click-to-play.

+## Validation

+See [amp-video rules](validator-amp-video.protoascii) in the AMP validator specification.